 3. The Silent Patient – Alex Michaelides

-One of the most compelling books similar to A Good Girl’s Guide To Murder is The Silent Patient by Alex Michaelides.
+One of the most compelling books to read in a book club is The Silent Patient by Alex Michaelides.

 4. Klara and the Sun – Kazuo Ishiguro

 With Klara and the Sun, Kazuo Ishiguro takes readers on an emotionally-charged journey.
 As Klara, an “Artificial Friend” or AF for short, is brought into the home of Josie, a bright young girl diagnosed with a potentially fatal health condition – it’s evident that this isn’t your ordinary science fiction novel.

 Behind every family lies their secrets and it soon turns out that Klara was right to be untrusting.

 This Pulitzer Prize-winning novel is sure to make you look at technology in a whole new light – through themes of hope, fear, and the lengths people are willing to go for those they love.